-This section describes our compensation philosophy, policies and programs and discusses the compensation provided in 2015 to our President and CEO, our current CFO, our former CFO, and our three other most highly compensated executive officers.
-In 2015 these executive officers continued to grow and contribute to the success of Bell.
+This section describes our compensation philosophy, policies and programs and discusses the compensation provided in 2018 to our President and CEO, our CFO and our three other most highly compensated executive officers.
+In 2018, these executive officers continued to grow and contribute to the success of Bell.
 They are referred to in this document as the "NEOs" and are as follows:

-- · George A. Cope, President and CEO

-- Glen LeBlanc, EVP and CFO
+- George A. Cope, President and CEO - Glen LeBlanc, EVP and Chief Financial Officer - Wade Oosterman, Vice Chair and Group President - · Mirko Bibic, Chief Operating Officer - Tom Little.
+President Bell Business Markets

-- Siim A. Vanaselja, Former EVP and CFO